kbase/kb_sdk/doc/kb_sdk_make_ui.md

 [this gallery](https://narrative.kbase.us/narrative/ws.23109.obj.1) which contains a variety of KBase apps along with the spec file that generated the user interface.

+[\[Back to top\]](#top)

 #### B .
 Configure passing variables from Narrative Input to SDK method.

 In the 'behavior' section of the spec.json, the output of the user interface is mapped to input to your function.
 If you have maintained a consistent naming though these mappings can be pretty pro forma.
 However, transformations can also be applied to input from the user interface.

 In the example below, the user-interface accepts the names of assemblies from the user and transforms them into object references before passing them on to the method.
 (This prevents a race condition from occurring if multiple apps are writing to the same object name or if the object is renamed) In the output mapping, the the output (a single object in this example) is unpacked into target properties.
 These output properties are used to visualize the result of the app (thus the need to return information about the report object).
 ```
 "behavior" : {
     "service-mapping": {